-Electronic commerce in digital works and materials covers a wide range of industrial applications such as:
+The electronic commerce of digital works and materials covers a wide range of industrial applications such as:

-- electronic publishing (CD-ROM publishing such as business directories, financial, legal, statistics data..., video games, multimedia works, etc.)
+- electronic publishing (CD-ROM publishing like business directories, financial, legal, statistics data..., video games,

+- multimedia works.....)

 - on-line distribution such as on-line data base

 - digital libraries

 - electronic messaging

 - administration

 - software delivery

 - direct marketing companies and mailing

 - distance learning training

-- interactive television and pay-per-view TV.
+- interactive television and pay-per-view T.V.

-Conclusion
+IV - Conclusion

-As electronic commerce in digitised information is developing, the aim of the implementation of an ECMS such as CopySMART is to provide the different actors of the distribution chain (from authors, publishers, distributors up to end-users) with the necessary tools for building a trusted business environment enabling them to develop access to protected digital works and materials while they are enabled to monitor the utilisation and distribution of their works in respect of the end-user's privacy.
+As electronic commerce of digitised information is developing, the aim of the implementation of an ECMS such as CopySMART is to provide the different actors of the distribution chain (from authors, publishers, distributors up to end-users) with the necessary tools for building a trusted business environment enabling them to develop access to protected digital works and materials while they are ensured to monitor the utilisation and distribution of their works in respect of the end-user's privacy.